Convincing Organizations to Say “Yes to InfoSec”

 Blog Article Published: 07/20/2018

-By Jon-Michael C. Brook, Principal, Guide Holdings, LLCSecurity departments have their hands full.
-The first half of my career was government-centric, and we always seemed to be the "no" team, eliminating most initiatives before they started.
-The risks were often found to outweigh the benefits, and unless there was a very strong executive sponsor, say the CEO or Sector President, the ideas would be shelved.
-More recently, as a response to the security "no" team, IT staff started several "Shadow IT" projects.
-People began using cloud computing systems and pay-as-you-go strategies on a corporate credit card to quickly develop and roll-out projects before anyone in security could get a word in.
 These “beg forgiveness” aspects hamstrung security on several projects, especially if a data leakage incident occurred or breach was in progress.
 What's more, we weren't unique in seeing shadow projects.
 These projects increasingly become the norm as IT staff looking to move initiatives forward come up against cybersecurity professionals hell-bent on maintaining security and, who know that in the event of a breach, heads could easily roll.
 Most likely theirs.
-Tired of being seen as the “no” team?
-Here are three ideas that could reshape the value of security to your company as a whole:

 Many compliance frameworks have an HR or training domain, and some security departments successfully use this for mandatory training for topics like phishing.
 When a non-infosec colleague clicks on a fake attack, the trust point may be reiterated with a reminder of example fines and the costs.
 Breach notifications or PCI violations aren't cheap after all.